monsterlane/codeigniter3-cinder/README.md

 5. Make /public/files writable by your web user
 6. Make /private/logs writable by your web user
 7. Make /private/session writable by your web user
-8. Run npm install in the root director
+8. Run 'npm install' in the root directory

+* Run 'grunt' to lint your code
+* Run 'grunt deploy' to lint and compile with r.js

 ### License